Collect data from Amazon Kinesis

 5

-Click Select access key and choose it from your Secretsarrow-up-right, or click New secret to generate a new one.
+Click Select access key ID* and choose it from your Secretsarrow-up-right, or click New secret to generate a new one.

 The Access Key ID is found in the IAM Dashboard of the AWS Management Console.